site logo

 any number

-Test form and scripts
+Test form and number validation scripts

 Some validation methods use one conversion to type numeric, followed by conversion back to type string.
-Result is compared with initial text string then on coincidence.
-Such validation operate till then, than somebody leave in form field white character in front of, or behind the number.
+Result should be equal to initial text string.
+Such style of validation operate untill, somebody leave space (white character) in front of, or behind the number.
 Because such a space is not visible in textbox, it is very hard to recognize source of error.
-There have been yet another methods for validation numbers e.g. by the help of regular expression, or by help of function isNaN(), but are not described here.
+There have been yet another methods for validation numbers e.g. by the help of regular expression, or by help of function isNaN().
+These are not described here.

 // ---------- integer number validation -----------